michaelchips/michaelchips.github.io/content/about.md

 ![National Highways](/images/national_highways_logo.jpeg)
 ## Year in Industry - Digital Services
 #### National Highways, Guildford  |  Jun 2025 to Present, Full Time
-• Created security awareness communications for all staff and suppliers
+• Create security awareness communications for all staff and suppliers
-• Rotating around different teams in security, have just recently rotated into the Identity and Access Management (IAM) team
+• Update staff training and knowledge-base articles to ensure they're current
-• Still a relatively new position, will update with more information in the future
+• Monitor operations in the IGA & PAM environments and escalate any issues identified _Still a relatively new position, will update with more information in the future_

 ![Royal Holloway, University of London](/images/royal_holloway_university_of_london_logo.jpeg)
 ## Teaching Assistant in Computer Science